JamiHam/HouseholdHero/README.md

 3. Run HouseholdHero.sql in MariaDB.

-4. Add your MariaDB credentials to DBInfo.java
+4. Add your MariaDB credentials to DBInfo.java in Eclipse.

 5. Run the application by right clicking the project name in Eclipse and selecting ```Run As > Java Application.```